NK-Z/Quantum_Machine_Learning/README.md

 # Quantum Variational Classifier with 24 Parameters
-First notebook Train QNN (Quantum Neural Network)
-This notebook demonstrates the use of a Quantum Variational Classifier (VQC) with 24 trainable parameters.
+First notebook "Train_QNN.ipynb"(Quantum Neural Network) This notebook demonstrates the use of a Quantum Variational Classifier (VQC) with 24 trainable parameters.
 The dataset used is the Iris dataset, which consists of 150 samples, each with four features and three labels.

 ## Observations from Dataset Description